 Krispy Kreme Coffee and Drinks for Vegetarians

 Krispy Kreme overhauled its beverage program in 2023 and the menu now leans much more heavily on espresso drinks, iced coffee, and frozen lattes.
-Most US locations stock oat, almond, and soy milk as standard alternatives.
+Most US locations stock oat, almond, and soy milk as standard plant-based alternatives, so the beverages are the easiest part of the menu to make dairy-free.

 - Hot brewed coffee and hot tea: Vegan as served.
 Add oat milk if you want it lighter.